Average Weather at Abbotsford International Airport Canada

 To characterize how pleasant the weather is at Abbotsford International Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Abbotsford International Airport for general outdoor tourist activities is from mid July to late August, with a peak score in the first week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Abbotsford International Airport for general outdoor tourist activities is from early July to mid August, with a peak score in the last week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Abbotsford International Airport for hot-weather activities is from mid July to mid August, with a peak score in the first week of August.